atxwang/atxwang.github.io/_posts/recent events.md

 "self-defense is not genocide."

-"self-defense is not genocide." **Hind Rajab**, whose name is now most associated with some ill-defined idea of misguided teenage rebellion instead of the six-year-old girl it actually belonged to, was murdered mercilessly by gunfire from israeli tanks along with the rest of her family while escaping gaza city
+"self-defense is not genocide." **Hind Rajab**, whose name is now most associated with some ill-defined idea of misguided teenage rebellion instead of the six-year-old girl it actually belonged to, was murdered mercilessly by gunfire from israeli tanks along with the rest of her family while escaping gaza city.